-Examples HOH Stage 3 An increase number of ATL4 across subjects in a single half term Meeting with HOH parent and Student HOH monitors this on a daily basis for 4 weeks Review meeting with HOH at the end of week.
+Examples HOY Stage 3 An increase number of ATL4 across subjects in a single half term Significant increase in behaviour points Unacceptable behaviour during unstructured time or incidents of truancy in a single half term Multiple sessions in On Track Unsuccessful at stage 2 Meeting with HOY parent and student.
+HOY monitors this on a daily basis for 4 weeks.
+Review meeting with HOY at the end of week.
 Targets set for the following week.
 Other sanctions may be issued (this includes use of Loft or centralised after school detention).
 Missed after school detention follows usual school procedures into SLT detention/on track.
 Successful - remove from Stage 3 and move to Stage 1 for 4 further weeks.
 If behaviour returns, student returns to Stage 3 (skipping stage 2).
 If behaviour is good on Stage 1 - remove from stage monitoring.
 Unsuccessful - move to Stage 4 Additional option of continuing with Stage 3, dependent on response and progress made.
-This is at the discretion of the HoH.
-Significant increase in behaviour points Unacceptable behaviour during unstructured time or incidents of truancy in a single half term Multiple sessions in On Track Unsuccessful at stage 2 (4 weeks is the review period, but this is at the discretion of the HOF Examples SLT Stage 4 Unsuccessful at Stage 3 HOH informs JB who instigates a Pastoral Support Plan (PSP) with parents and student.
-HOH attends this PSP meeting, and targets are set.
-ATL data from class charts is shared with parents on a weekly basis SLT to monitor progress of student on a daily basis.
+This is at the discretion of the HOY.
+(4 weeks is the review period, but this is at the discretion of the HOY.)
+Examples Stage 4 Unsuccessful at Stage 3 HOY informs JBu who instigates a Pastoral Support Plan (PSP) with parents and student.
+HOY attends this PSP meeting, and targets are set.
+ATL data from class charts is shared with parents on a weekly basis.
+SLT to monitor progress of student on a daily basis.
 Student meets SLT at the start or end of each week.
-JB/HOH arrange a PSP review meeting to discuss progress.
+JBu/HOY arrange a PSP review meeting to discuss progress.
 Successful - remove from Stage 4 and move to Stage 1 for 4 further weeks.
 If behaviour returns, student returns to Stage 3 (skipping stage 2).
 If behaviour is good on Stage 1 - remove from stage monitoring.
-6. Unsuccessful - move to Stage 5
+Unsuccessful - move to Stage 5.
+(4 weeks is the review period, but this is at the discretion of the SLT.)

-Initial meeting with DHT or HT, student, and Pastoral Manager

-2. Targets agreed.

-3. Review meeting held in 2 weeks, next steps agreed, either:

-Further 2-week review period

-Request a Governors Disciplinary Meeting

-4. Meeting scheduled with governors.

-5. AC to compile pastoral log for governors.

-6. Targets issued by governors for the following 4 weeks.
+Sourcessful at Stage 4 Initial meeting with DHT or HT, student, and Pastoral Manager Targets agreed.
+Review meeting held in 2 weeks, next steps agreed, either: Further 2-week review period Request a Governors Disciplinary Meeting Meeting scheduled with governors.
+AC to compile pastoral log for governors.
+Targets issued by governors for the following 4 weeks.

-S 7.
 Monitored by DHT or HT in charge of behaviour.

-ō

-DHT/HT/Governors (4 weeks is the review period, but this is at the discretion of the DHT.)

-ē 10 Device to d.
-Cive d.
-Terrer

-55 Repeated Fixed Term If successful

-ŭ Stage Exclusions

-\leq ta • Student returns to Stage 3 (HOH) for four weeks.
-Then moves to Stage

-- E Ś Unsuccessful at Stage 4 1 (FT) if successful here.

-\leq

-If unsuccessful

-• 2 nd Governors Disciplinary Meeting convened with Student, Parent,

-Headteacher, Pastoral Manager and Governor's Panel

-Review of progress towards targets

-Next steps agreed, either:

-1) Repeat of Stage 5 depending on previous progress

-Fixed Term Exclusion then return to Stage 5 and repeat

-3) Managed Transfer to another school

-4) Permanent Exclusion
+(4 weeks is the review period, but this is at the discretion of the DHT.)
+If successful Student returns to Stage 3 (HOY) for four weeks.
+Then moves to Stage 1 (FT) if successful here.
+If unsuccessful 2nd Governors Disciplinary Meeting convened with Student, Parent, Headteacher, Pastoral Manager and Governor's Panel Review of progress towards targets Next steps agreed, either: Review of Stage 5 depending on previous progress Fixed Term Exclusion then return to Stage 5 and repeat Managed Transfer to another school Permanent Exclusion ------------------------ --